 Is the property in a good state of repair?
 Look for obvious signs of potential problems as you go around the property.
 Try to establish how long it has been on the market as this may indicate the property is overpriced or has some problem not immediately obvious.

 Making an offer

 When you have found the right house and are sure that you would like to live there you need to put an offer.
 Do not be afraid to offer below the asking price, you may be surprised when your offer is accepted.
-Often before an offer is accepted, the estate agent may insist that you speak to their mortgage adviser.
+Often before an offer is accepted, the estate agent may insist that you speak to their mortgage advisor.
 This is not compulsory and if you have a mortgage broker working on your behalf, they will reassure the agent that you are in a position to buy.

-Resist being pressurised into seeing the agent's adviser as you may end up paying more for the property based upon your affordability.
+Resist being pressurised into seeing the agent's advisor as you may end up paying more for the property based upon your affordability.
 Remember, the estate agent is working on behalf of the seller, not the buyer!

 Finally, if the offer is accepted, you may need to put down an initial deposit to secure it - although nowadays, it is uncommon.
-We suggest you speak with a conveyancing expert, and our mortgage advisers can recommend a reliable and competitively priced solicitor who will work on your behalf.
+We suggest you speak with a conveyancing expert, and our mortgage advisors can recommend a reliable and competitively priced solicitor who will work on your behalf.

 Progressing your mortgage application